jackokring/KRTPluginA/README.md

 ---
 * Out `OUT`

-classic organ harmonics.
+Classic organ harmonics.
 Add a little phase modulation weighted more for the base harmonics, and make some interesting timbral textures.
 Hold on to your base bins.
+To not weight the phase modulation gets harmonically (n+1) very fast.

 I
 ===